 |Estimate||£29,000 - £37,000|

-- Subject to a full engine rebuild in 2020
+- Subject to an engine rebuild in 2020

 - Cosmetically refreshed example